MosaixSoft/optima/README.md

 * Which network/subnet should I use for my containers?

   By default, Optima picks the Docker's default "bridge" network.
-However, Optima supports any network types you created in your Docker cluster.
+However, Optima supports any network types you created in your Docker cloud.
 Please refer to Docker's [online reference manual](https://docs.docker.com/engine/userguide/networking/) for more information about how to create networks.
 If you want to deploy your containers in a specific network, you must use the "subnet" YAML tag in your Optima service compose file.

 * What happens when I exceed the maximum limit of containers supported with the free trial?